Flames (1926 film): Plot

-Herbert Landis is sent to supervise the construction of a bridge in Oregon by James Travers, a railroad magnate and father of Anne Travers, whom Herbert is secretly in love with.
+Herbert Landis is sent to supervise the construction of a bridge in Oregon by James Travers, a railroad magnate and father of Anne Travers, who Herbert is smitten by.
 Herbert is dismayed when Anne invites Hilary Fenton, high-society playboy, to accompany them to a rural encampment where the project is headquartered.
 Anne is attended by Mrs. Edgerton, who acts as a chaperone.

 Herbert is dismayed by Anne's interest in Hilary, who is wooing her in an attempt to access her family's fortune.
 Ole Bergson, Herbert's cabin roommate, devises a plan to help make Anne fall in love with Herbert: Ole disguises himself as Blackie Blanchette, a local desperado, and kidnaps Anne, urging Herbert to "rescue" her from him.

 Ole's plan is foiled when he himself is kidnapped by the real Blackie Blackfoot.
 When a forest fire breaks out in the area, Herbert confronts Blackie, who has brought Anne to a secluded cabin.
 Blackie is killed when the cabin catches fire, while Herbert and Anne manage to escape the blaze by seeking shelter in a river.
-The dramatic event leaves Hilary exasperated, finding country life too difficult, and he returns to the city.
+The dramatic event leaves Hilary exasperated.
+Finding country life too difficult, he returns to the city.
 Upon Hilary's departure, Anne determines Herbert to be the true object of her affection.